juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/06_Working_With_Raster_Data.md

 ##### False Color Composite
 * First, let's create a traditional 'False Color Composite'.
-* Merge bands 3, 4 and 5.
+* Merge bands 5, 4 and 3.
 In this composite we are using the green and red bands plus the near infrared.
 This will highlight water as well as vegetation.
+* Remember, the order is very important.
-* In the properties, use Band 3 as the `Red band`, Band 2 as the `Green band` and Band 1 as the `Blue band` and, again, symbolize them using the `Min / max` option.
+* In the properties, symbolize them using the `Min / max` option.
 * You can also adjust the `Color Rendering` options.
 * You will see all the vegetation turn red and the water turn dark.